Anthony-S-Chen/Anthony-S-Chen.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the Department of Electrical and Electronic Engineering, [University of Nottingham](https://www.nottingham.ac.uk/), U.K. I am affiliated with the [Mechanical and Aerospace Systems Research Group (MAS)](https://www.nottingham.ac.uk/research/groups/mas/index.aspx) and serve as an associate member of the [Institute for Aerospace Technology (IAT)](https://www.nottingham.ac.uk/aerospace/index.aspx).
-I hold an honorary academic position with the [Control Systems and Robotics Group (CSR)](https://uom-csrgroup.uk/) and the [Centre for Robotics and AI](https://www.robotics.manchester.ac.uk/), the Department of Electrical and Electronic Engineering, [The University of Manchester](https://www.manchester.ac.uk), Manchester, UK.
+I am an Assistant Professor in Aerospace Engineering in the Department of Electrical and Electronic Engineering at the University of Nottingham.
+I hold secondary appointments in the Department of Mechanical, Materials, and Manufacturing Engineering (M3) and the School of Computer Science.
+I am a Member of the [Mechanical and Aerospace Systems Research Group (MAS)](https://www.nottingham.ac.uk/research/groups/mas/index.aspx), [Rolls-Royce UTC in Gas Turbine Transmission Systems](https://www.nottingham.ac.uk/utc-transmissionsys/index.aspx), and the [Institute for Aerospace Technology (IAT)](https://www.nottingham.ac.uk/aerospace/).
+I also hold an honorary research position with CSR at the University of Manchester.

-At Nottingham, I contribute to teaching across the [MEng/BEng Aerospace Engineering](https://www.nottingham.ac.uk/studywithus/ugstudy/courses/UG/2025/Aerospace-Engineering-MEng-Hons-U7UAERSE.html) programs, delivered jointly by the Departments of Mechanical, Materials and Manufacturing Engineering (M3) and Electrical and Electronic Engineering (EEE).
-I currently teach Control in MMME2058 Aerospace Dynamics and Control and EEEE3128 Avionic Systems.

-### Biography

-I received my B.Eng.
-(2015) in Transportation Engineering at [Central South University](https://en.csu.edu.cn/) as a member of Shenghua Honors College under a
-National Talent Program.
-During my undergraduate studies, I spent a one-year industrial placement at [CRRC](https://www.crrcgc.cc/en/) in China.
-In 2015, I moved to the UK and obtained an M.Sc.
-(2017) in Advanced Mechanical Engineering and a Ph.D.
-(2022) in Mechanical Engineering from the [University of Bristol](https://www.bristol.ac.uk/), where I conducted research within the [Dynamics and Control Research Group (DCRG)](https://www.bristol.ac.uk/engineering/research/dynamicscontrol/).
-I have held research and visiting positions with [The University of Manchester](https://www.manchester.ac.uk), the [Georgia Institute of Technology](https://www.gatech.edu/), the [Institute for Advanced Automotive Propulsion Systems (IAAPS)](https://iaaps.co.uk/) at the [University of Bath](https://www.bath.ac.uk/).

-I am an IEEE Member of the [Control Systems Society (CSS)](https://www.ieeecss.org/) and the [Robotics and Automation Society (RAS)](https://www.ieee-ras.org/).
-I am a member of the IEEE CSS Technical Committee of Quantum Computing, Systems and Control, IEEE RAS Technical Committee on Robot Learning, IEEE RAS Technical Committee on Robotic Hands.
-I regularly review for leading journals and conferences in Control and Robotics, including IEEE TAC, Automatica, IEEE TCST, IEEE CDC, IEEE L-CSS, IEEE RA-L, IEEE T-RO, IROS, and ICRA.

 ### Research